My GDPR Statement Of Data Protection Compliance

-Email addresses and names of people who have signed up to my newsletter mailing list via the opt-in link on my website are held securely by iContact.
+Email addresses and names of people who have signed up to my newsletter mailing list via the opt-in link on my website are held securely by MailerLite.
 I never share this information with anyone.

 Communicating privacy information

-- I have put this document on my website, with a link from my sign-up form for new subscribers and on the main Contact menu.
+- I put this document on my website, with a link from my sign-up form for new subscribers and on the main Contact menu.